-- We just derived the exact form of the Reynolds stress transport equation and the exact form of the transport equation for the turbulent kinetic energy. - The exact form of the turbulent kinetic energy was derived from the Reynolds stress transport equation; therefore, they share some similarities. - Namely, - A production term or the eddy factory. - A dissipation or destruction term, where eddies are destroyed (the eddy graveyard). - A turbulence diffusion term that is responsible for the transport, diffusion, and redistribution due to turbulence. - Plus, any additional source term, such as buoyancy or gravity forces. - In general, all equations used in turbulence modeling share the same similarities.
+- We just derived the exact form of the Reynolds stress transport equation and the exact form of the transport equation for the turbulent kinetic energy. - The exact form of the turbulent kinetic energy was derived from the Reynolds stress transport equation; therefore, they share some similarities. - Namely, - A production term or the eddy factory. - A dissipation or destruction term, where eddies are destroyed (the eddy graveyard). - A turbulence diffusion term that is responsible for the transport, diffusion, and redistribution due to turbulence. - Plus, any additional source term, such as buoyancy, gravity forces and so on. - In general, all equations used in turbulence modeling share the same similarities.

-• For the example, the RSM equations can be grouped as follows,
+For example, the RSM equations can be grouped as follows,